StreamMeDev/flux-store/README.md

 #### `<Store>.replaceState()`

 Replaces the current state with a whole new object.
-This can be called to clear state between route changes in a single page app, or to initalize the state of a new store.
-It will result in firing your listner functions.
+This can be called to clear state between route changes in a single page app, or to initialize the state of a new store.
+It will result in firing your listener functions.

 #### `<Store>.replaceReducers()`